 Jesus conquered evil and death.

 Jesus did not stay dead.
-He resurrected, rising from the grave.
-After appearing to many of his followers he ascended into heaven where he now sits at God’s right hand.
-He is ruler over all powers, living, active and present with us now, serving as a high priest and advocate.
+He rose from the grave (the resurrection).
+After appearing to many of His followers, He ascended into heaven, where He now sits at God’s right hand.
+He is ruler over all powers.
+He is living, active, and present with us, serving as our high priest and advocate.

-Through his death and resurrection, Jesus freed all people from the power of evil and death.
+Jesus freed all people from the power of sin and death through his death and resurrection.
 One day, he will return and reunite heaven and earth, like the garden paradise mentioned above.
-All who follow Jesus will live forever with Him in a world of peace, justice, beauty, and love.
+The separation and brokenness of humanity’s rebellion will be reconciled as creation is made new again.
+All who follow Jesus will live forever with Him in the restored world of peace, justice, beauty, and love.

 Jesus formed the Church.

-As we await the return of Jesus, we live in unity with one another as his church, ‘the body of Christ.’
-The Church is composed of all believers.
-Each local church is an expression of this one Church, and is called to live the values of the Kingdom of God ‘on earth as it is in heaven.’
+As we wait for the return of Jesus, we strive to live in unity with one another as His church, the “body of Christ”.
+Jesus is the head of the Church, which comprises all believers.
+Each local congregation is an expression of this one Church and is called to live the values of the Kingdom of God “on earth as it is in heaven” by humbly living with self-giving, sacrificial love.

 The Holy Spirit empowers the Church.

-The scriptures are breathed out by God (inspired) and testify to the things mentioned above.
-They are given to us by God so that through them we might find a Jesus-centered wisdom for our lives today.
+The scriptures are breathed out by God and testify to the things mentioned above.
+They are given to us so that through them, we may know God and His plan for the restoration of creation and redemption of humanity.
+The Holy Spirit actively shapes our hearts through scripture, transforming us into the image of Jesus through the ongoing process of learning to better love God and love people and giving us the wisdom to live as ambassadors of God’s Kingdom to our neighbors.
 The scripture, not the opinion of a religious leader, serves as the final word on matters of faith and practice.

 Our Leadership Structure